Majklzbastlirny/WeatherStation/README.md

 # WeatherStation
-Weather Station with ESP32, ESP8266, MQTT and Node-Red
+Weather Station with ESP32, ESP8266, MQTT and Node-Red.

-Mainly based on https://github.com/bitluni/WeatherStation, but heavily modified.
+This is my graduation project.